ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 Export a test case report
 -------------------------

-Exporting a test case's report is made possible through the file icon control on the far right side of each test's row.
+Exporting a test case's report is made possible through the file icon control included in the controls of each test's row.

 .. figure:: ../screenshots/admin_conformance_dashboard_export_test_case.PNG
   :align: center